-So come Monday morning, dressed in my business suit, I walked, with a very curious Garry, through the turnstiles at the bank.
+So come Monday morning, dressed in my business suit, I nervously walked, with a very bemused Garry, through the turnstiles at the bank.
 My building security-access card had worked.
 I was in the building!
 Next, I tried logging into my workstation.
 No problems there.
 I was back at work.

 There was a way.

 See, every weekend, 2 volunteers had to work all day Saturday on rather mundane trading floor work.
 Nobody wanted to raise their hands on the Friday, so the boss would choose two hapless staff.
 But, I started to raise my hand for every Saturday, so he then had to only choose one person.
 I ‘volunteered’ something like 48 of the 52 Saturdays in the year I worked at the bank.
 It was exhausting working 6 days a week, continuously, whilst also juggling a crazy London social life.
 But I didn’t die.
 I managed it and by the end of my actual final day, one whole year later, I had a totally new marketable skillset and lucrative career.